-Although digital lending platforms and NBFCs in general set out to fill the demand gap, this did not come without shortcomings.
+Although digital lending platforms and NBFCs in general set out to fill the credit demand gap, this did not come without shortcomings.
 Reports of suicides as a result of bullying by dubious lending companies shocked the entire sector.
-The spread of peer-to-peer (P2P) lending platforms, especially, produced difficulties in regulating the sector, despite the Reserve Bank of India reviewing its master directions on NBFC-lending and tightening regulations in 2019.
-Other challenges were connected to the business models of NBFCs.
-During the same time period, only seven lending tech start-ups were profitable.
-As loans were given to business which scheduled banks would categorize as too risky, the share of non-performing assets within NFBCs was expected to grow similarly to those of scheduled banks.
+The spread of peer-to-peer (P2P) lending platforms specifically, produced difficulties in regulating the sector, despite the Reserve Bank of India reviewing its master directions on NBFC lending and tightening regulations for unethical lending by fake apps.

 Furthermore, there was misuse of consent and data among various app-based lenders.
 The central bank and the government aim to address unethical recovery practices, data protection, and customer privacy with initiatives such as Daksh, and regulatory measures such as the Digital Lending Guidelines of 2022 and the Digital Data Protection Bill 2022.

 This text provides general information.
 Statista assumes no